hugo2410/Project_monte_carlo/README.md

 * The graphical verification of Central Limit Theorem (CTL)

 ### How It Works

-To run the executable, the following information must be written to the terminal :
+To build all executables please execute the following commands:
+* mkdir build
+* cd build
+* cmake ..
+* make
+* cd src
+* ./Project9

+To run the executable with a specific function and distribution, you must give the paths of these files when executing the programm.
+If no files are given it will run with the default arguments which be found in src/Default_files: a normal distribution.

+Example of how to run the programm:
 './project9  name_of_distribution_file name_of_function_file distribution type' .